goelvidhi/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

     prior_epoch_start = epoch_start
 ~~~

-CUBIC MAY choose the DSACK {{?RFC3708}} or Forward RTO-Recovery
+CUBIC MAY implement an algorithm to detect spurious retransmissions,
-{{?RFC5682}} or Eifel detection algorithm {{?RFC3522}} to detect spurious
+such as DSACK {{?RFC3708}}, Forward RTO-Recovery {{?RFC5682}} or
-retransmissions.
+Eifel {{?RFC3522}}.
 Once a spurious loss event is detected, CUBIC should
 restore the original values of above mentioned variables as follows.

 ~~~